samjmck/samjmck.com/content/blog/using-caddy-with-cloudflare/index.md

 ## Configuration with proxy enabled

-If the cloud icon in the proxy status column is orange, then Cloudflare will be acting as a reverse proxy for your web server and you'll have access to their CDN.
+If the cloud icon in the proxy status column is orange, then Cloudflare will act as a reverse proxy for your web server and you'll have access to their CDN.
 Visitors will now visit your site through a Cloudflare server.

 {{< img src="cloudflare-dns-proxy-on.png" alt="Cloudflare DNS settings with proxying turned on" >}}

 This slightly complicates the SSL situation.
 Cloudflare issue their own certificates that will be used by the CDN servers, which will now be sitting in front of your origin server.
 This will be used to encrypt traffic between visitors and Cloudflare.
 You can see this certificate in the edge certificates tab of the SSL section of your dashboard.
 There are a number of encryption modes to choose from in the SSL section of your dashboard, of which I'll be covering two: the _full_ and _full (strict)_ modes.
 I will not be covering the other modes, _off_ and _flexible_, as they are not recommended for security.

-The difference between the full and full (strict) modes is that the certificate for the strict mode has to be signed by a Cloudflare trusted certificate authority (CA), while the standard full mode can have a self-signed certificate.
+The difference between the _full_ and _full (strict)_ modes is that the certificate for the strict mode has to be signed by a Cloudflare trusted certificate authority (CA), while the standard full mode can have a self-signed certificate.
 Both options ensure that the traffic between the client and Cloudflare as well as the traffic between Cloudflare and the origin server is encrypted.
 At no point will HTTP be used.

 You have three options when it comes to choosing a certificate for your origin server: